-In terms of stockpiling water, there are 3 kinds of preppers, the ones who store water in plastic bottles, the ones who store water in water barrels and the ones who have a constant fresh water source from a local stream.
+In terms of stockpiling water, there are 3 kinds of preppers, the ones who store water in plastic bottles, the ones who store water in water barrels, and the ones who have a constant fresh water supply from a local stream.
 While storing water in barrels specially designed to store water is the best option but this is not viable for everybody, especially if you live in a tiny apartment.
 No matter how you decide to stockpile water, do not ever use glass bottles to store them as these occupy more space as you can not stack them one upon the other without increasing the risk of them breaking.

 In this case, plastic bottles are your best option, as you have probably noticed all plastic bottles have an expiration date.
 However, the actual water inside the water does not expire as water doesn’t go bad if stored correctly and it is uncontaminated, the problem is with the actual plastic in the bottle.
 Depending on the PH level of the bottled water, which means how acidic it is, the water will slowly start to dissolve the plastic.

-Unopened water bottles last for around 2 years, once you have opened it provided that you store the bottle correctly it should be fine for another couple of weeks.
+Unopened water bottles last for around 2 years, once you have opened them provided that you store the bottle correctly it should be fine for another couple of weeks.
 Even if you are using water from your own tap the water is still safe to drink for several years.
 If you are using plastic bottles to stockpile water my recommendation is to rotate the water bottles once every 6 months or so, this way you will stretch your safe to drink water supply for as long as possible.

 As for how long can you actually store water in plastic bottles before it gets contaminated by the plastic will depend on what kind of plastic is used and the source of the actual water.
 You do not need to keep in mind which kind of plastic is used for your water bottles, if the bottle has been specially manufactured to hold water and sodas it should be fine.
 In some cases as in an imminent SHTF situation, you might be forced to improvise with what kind of plastic bottles you use for storing water.
 If you are wondering if you can use milk jugs to store water then check out my recent article Is it safe to reuse milk jugs for water? ( Top 7 Things to Know ).